ubercracker8977/KODI-Popcorn-Time/README.md

 #### KODI Popcorn Time Addon ####

+* Ver 1.6.6
+  - Croatian translation by @muzena
+  - Proper fix for issue #43 by @adamantike
+  - Data fetching from api related code changes (movies, tvshows, anime in separated files)
+  - Added more info for TV Shows and Anime
+  - And more...

 * Ver 1.6.5
   - fixed Issue #43

 * Ver 1.6.4
   - Slovenian translation
   - Additional fixes